djfm/quick-linter-settings/README.md

 apm install linter linter-eslint autocomplete-modules
 ```
 And go [over there](https://www.npmjs.com/package/eslint-config-airbnb) to see how you get
 the deps for `eslint-config-airbnb` these days.
-And yse `eslint-config-airbnb`.
+And use `eslint-config-airbnb`.
 Smart people over there made good rules.

 ## For those who do PHP